 Side Note: What is a healthy animal?
 It’s an animal that has been raised on healthy food, allowed to free-range, not injected with hormones, antibiotics and other nasties.
 We talked about healthy beef in this article, but most of the concepts apply to other animals as well.

 For years, scientists have known bone broth provides the body with numerous health benefits (too numerous to list all of them here).
-Minerals such as calcium, magnesium, phosphors, silicone, and sulphur are plentiful in bone broth.
+Minerals such as calcium, magnesium, phosphors, silicone, and sulfur are plentiful in bone broth.

 - The collagen in bone broth improves your skin, hair, and nails.